Welcome to this Colombia Itinerary that I’ve planned out!

 Arriving in Medellin from Santa Marta will you take you around 20 hours by bus, or you can hop on one of the many Avianca flights that leave daily.

-In the city itself, you should take the gondola (on the outskirts of the city) up to Arví Park, where you will be surrounded by nature and great views of the city.
+In the city itself, you should take a cable car (on the outskirts of the city) up to Arví Park, where you will be surrounded by nature and great views of the city.

-You can also take a day trip to the colorful town of Guatapé, which has beautiful buildings and murals dotted everywhere.
+You can also take a day trip to the colorful town Guatape from Medellin, which has beautiful buildings and murals dotted everywhere.

 On the way back you should check out Piedra de Peñol, a massive rock that really has no business being in that part of the region!
 Climb up it to get some amazing views of the region around you.